OmerCohenAviv/ProjectTwo/README.md

 1. npm install (Installing all deps)
 2. npm run (to launch the app)

-this application allows you to do answer/ask a question that has two results and let other users answer you'r question and let you answer other useres questions answering/asking questions will grant u points u can see the leaderboard of points in the leaderboard in the navigation.

-U most be logged in to see to navigate inside the application log in into a user in the Login page and select a user from there.
+App ->  Would you rather ?
+Logged in users abe able to answer questions of other users.
+Logged in useres are able to create new questions.
+Logged in users can see the leaderboard Page.

+App ->
+Home Page - By default u can see all the UNanswered questions of you'r user. you can switch to view the questions you have answered by clicking Answered Questions Creating new Question - navigate to the creating new question, select to options and then submit it.
+LeaderBoard - Displaying all the users, and there score.

+to log out and swtich a user click the logout button.

 ENJOY
 =======